rozeridilar/LearningReactNative/README.md

 Here we have a custom Image Component with image title, image score and source.
 We use the 'props' <strong> to communicate data from a parent to a child. </strong> Above example, instead getting props directly we added the parameters we need from props.

 ## #5 State Management

+State tracks a single piece of data and any time it changes, it will update the UI.

 ```javascript
 const CounterScreen = () => {
   //Array destructring